nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 Consider the DAG from the previous chapter.
 If transaction `C` and `D` where to update the same application data, nodes could process the transaction in a different order.
 This would create an inconsistency in the network.
 To fix this the following rules MUST be taken into account:

-* If the payloads are equal, process as normal.
+* If the transaction content is equal, process as normal.
+(This can be determined by the JWS payload being the same)
-* If the payloads are not equal, create a representation that is a merger of the payloads according to rules for the specific payload.
+* If the transaction content is not equal, create a representation that is a merger of the transaction content according to rules for the specific type.

-When updates are required for a type of payload, its contents MUST be composed of [conflict-free replicated data types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)
+When updates are required for a type of transaction content, it MUST be composed of [conflict-free replicated data types](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)

 ### 3.5.
 Processing the DAG